 Protected Disclosures Policy

-The Mission College New Plymouth Trust Board (The Trust Board) adopts as a Policy the procedures in so far as they meet the requirements of the "Protected Disclosures Act 2000".
+The Mission College New Plymouth Trust Board (The Trust Board) adopts as a Policy the procedures that adhere to the requirements of the "Protected Disclosures Act 2000".

 Procedures for making a protected disclosure under the Protected Disclosures Act 2000.